fwcd/woods/README.md

 # Woods

-A Geocaching app for iOS.
+A GPS navigation and Geocaching app for iOS.